alex-carvalho-data-courses/terraform/learn-terraform-docker-container/README.md

 ##### 3.2.
 Specify the environment

-Create a configuration file called ==main.tf== and place the infrastructure there.
+Create a configuration file called `main.tf` and place the infrastructure there.

 [Docker provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest)